DevEwertonOliveira/study-panda3d-game/README.md

-# Needs to python in your machine
+# Running test game

+- [x] focus in learning python and panda3d

 and just uses the following command: